sugiura-hiromiti/vault/inbox/redefine sbar_rs.md

 this crate is config for sketchybar.

 MOTIVATION:
-currently, this crate creates shell script configuration of sketchybar. however, I want to redefine functionality of this crate as a standalone sketchybar configuration. expected to be used as background agent. now refactor this crate as an all in one sketchybar configurator and also daemon. dynamically query display infos on startup. then, configure bars by messaging with sketchybar inside the code for each displays.
+currently, this crate creates shell script configuration of sketchybar. however, I want to redefine functionality of this crate as a standalone sketchybar configuration. expected to be used as background agent. now refactor this crate as an all in one sketchybar configurator and also daemon. dynamically query display infos on startup. then, configure bars by messaging with sketchybar inside the code for each displays. no more needs shell script.

 CYCLE LOOP (repeat until no improvements possible):
 1. PLAN